Coastline-XploitClub/CCDC-26/Checklists/Windows Updated Checklist.md

     b.Check permissions for Groups for Active Directory and Users

 ## 3. Check for low-hanging fruit vulnerabilities
     a.
-Check for SMBv1, Zerologon, LLMNR, NTLN version, TLS verion
+Check for SMBv1, Zerologon, LLMNR, NTLM version, TLS verion

 ## 4. Check group policies
     a.
 Local Group Policy Editor by pressing Win + R, typing gpedit.msc